 Recipe Tips & Notes

 - Perfectly Jammy Eggs.
 For the jammy eggs, bring 3 cups of water to a rolling boil in a medium pot.
-Boil 2 large eggs for 6 minutes.
+Boil 2 large eggs straight from the refrigerator for 6 minutes.
 Immediately remove them from the boiled water and cool them in cold water.
 Gently peel, then slice in half, careful not to lose the soft egg yolks.
 Makes perfect soft boiled eggs every time.

 - Heat Factor.
 Medium.
 You can skip the doubanjiang to reduce the overall spiciness, or double it for an extra dose of spice and heat.
 I love it that way.
 So good!
 You can also add in spicy peppers when cooking up the vegetables, or include other spicy chili pastes or sauces like sambal oelek, gochujang or others.
 See my spicy ramen noodles recipe for a great variation.

 - Other Vegetables and Garnish.
 Miso ramen is easy to customize with your own preferred vegetables and toppings.
 Try adding bean sprouts, mung beans, broccoli, corn, seaweed, mushrooms, bok choy or other greens and more.
 Add your favorites!

 - Soy Sauce.
 Many ramen recipes use soy sauce in their soup base.
 This recipe does not include it, but you can easily include a few tablespoons if you prefer.
 Go for it.